-I’m a total weirdo.
+I should go ahead and warn you that I’m a total weirdo.
 I’m Scary-Intense Girl and I stink at small talk.
-I laugh at fart jokes, my favorite color is orange, and I majored in theatre (Shut up.).
-I love crunchy leaves and I drink lots of black coffee.
+I laugh at fart jokes, my favorite color is orange, and I majored in theatre (shut up).
+I love crunchy leaves and drink lots of black coffee.

 I’m allergic to sports.
 And the outdoors.
 And outdoor sports.

-I love relationships, the ones with my kids, my husband, my God, and my friends, those other mamas with whom I do life.
+I love relationships, the ones with my kids, husband, God, and friends.
 I love my friends so much that I wrote a book about them, Women Are Scary: The Totally Awkward Adventure of Finding Mom Friends (Zondervan).

 I spend my days working in the basement and driving my kids around in a smelly minivan with manual doors.
 After a five-year battle with infertility and a long stint as a human lab rat, I finally held my baby and took on the title of Mom.
 Now I have three kids, one son from in vitro, one daughter from Ethiopia adopted as a toddler, and one daughter from Latvia adopted as a nine-year-old.
 Our family has formed in the most unexpected of ways.
 I could not have seen any of this coming, and I love it all so much.
 But it’s been a road, so I wrote a book about that, too, It’s Not Fair: Learning to Love the Life You Didn’t Choose (Zondervan).